opconWizard/opcon-docs/docs/automation-concepts/time-zones.md

     Name and Offset from UTC which is displayed with the Last SAM Pulse in Operations Views.
-- If the machine definitions contain time zone information, it is used in combination with the SAM\'s time zone information to show an LSAM\'s time offset from the SAM.
+- If the machine definitions contain time zone information, it is used in combination with the SAM's time zone information to show an LSAM's time offset from the SAM.